DenBeke/ORM/README.md

 \DenBeke\ORM\ORM::init($db_config);
 ```

-The `$db_config` array will be passed yo Pixie query builder.
+The `$db_config` array will be passed to Pixie query builder.
 This means you can use all Pixie configuration options.